rafalmuszynski/happinessPursuit/README.md

 You can see the performance of the agents after training against hand-coded AI [here](https://youtu.be/tOVXdqVxCig).

-Link to the video showing the trained agents playing against each other is [here](https://youtu.be/LKtbF0ggvPQ).
+To see the video showing the trained agents playing against each other click [here](https://youtu.be/LKtbF0ggvPQ).

 # How to use
 The repository contains the following main files: